Fast and Precise: Adjusting Planning Horizon with Adaptive Subgoal Search

 \subsection{Training protocol and baselines}

-Our training protocol follows three stages.
-In the first stage, the offline dataset is prepared in the same way as in \cite{czechowski2021subgoal}, see Section \ref{sec:experiments_domains}.
-In the second stage, we use the dataset from the first stage to train the learnable components of \abbrv: the family of subgoal generators, the verifier network, and the value network, see Appendix \ref{appendix:training_details} for more details.
-Evaluation is the final stage, where the algorithm's performance, measured by the success rates, is calculated.
-For details on the hyperparameter choice for our method and baselines see \ref{appendix:hyperparameters}.
+\piotrm{20.09 Perhaps move to Sec 3.} Our training protocol consists of three stages.
+In the first one, an offline dataset is prepared in the same way as in \citep{czechowski2021subgoal}, see Section \ref{sec:experiments_domains}.
+In the second stage, we use this dataset to train the learnable components of \abbrv: the family of subgoal generators, the verifier network, and the value network, see Section \ref{sec:training_objectives} for more details.
+Evaluation is the final step in which the algorithm's performance, measured by the success rates, is calculated.

 As baselines, we use \bfs{} and BF-\ksubs{}.
-The former is a well-known class of search algorithms (including $A^*$), which, among others, performs strongly on problems with high combinatorial complexity \cite{pearl1984heuristics}, achieves state-of-the-art results in theorem proving \cite{polu2009generative}, and strong results on Rubik's Cube \cite{agostinelli2019solving,czechowski2021subgoal}.
+The former is a well-known class of search algorithms (including $A^*$), which, among others, performs strongly on problems with high combinatorial complexity \citep{pearl1984heuristics}, achieves state-of-the-art results in theorem proving \citep{polu2020generative}, and strong results on Rubik's Cube \citep{agostinelli2019solving,czechowski2021subgoal}.

-BF-\ksubs{} is the first general learned hierarchical planning algorithm shown to work on complex reasoning domains \cite{czechowski2021subgoal}, attaining strong results on Sokoban and Rubik's Cube, and state-of-the-art results on INT.
-BF-\ksubs{} can be realised as a special case of \abbrv{} with right hyperparameters choice: a single subgoal generator and inactive verifier (with $\mathtt{t_{lo}}=0$ and $\mathtt{t_{hi}}=1$).
+BF-\ksubs{} is the first general learned hierarchical planning algorithm shown to work on complex reasoning domains \citep{czechowski2021subgoal}, attaining strong results on Sokoban and Rubik's Cube, and state-of-the-art results on INT.
+BF-\ksubs{} can be realized as a special case of \abbrv{} with right hyperparameters choice: a single subgoal generator and inactive verifier (with $\mathtt{t_{lo}}=0$ and $\mathtt{t_{hi}}=1$).

 For all three environments, we use BF-\ksubs{} with CLLP based on the policy network.
 Additionally, for Sokoban we include a version of BF-\ksubs{} which uses a limited depth exhaustive search as CLLP, denoted by {BF-\ksubs{}} ES\footnotemark{}.
 The choice between BF-\ksubs{} and BF-\ksubs{} ES impacts how the graph size is computed, as in the latter the nodes visited by CLLP are not included in the count.